This summary of age discrimination law in Belgium has been prepared by Claeys & Engels, the Ius Laboris member for Belgium: www.claeysengels.be.

 The court did not accept the argument of the employer.

-The employer cannot raise the discriminatory character of the salary scales of the J.C. n° 218 to oppose a regularisation of justified wages.
-According to the court, the nullity of discriminatory salary scales can only be invoked by the victim of discrimination.
-The employer is not a victim of age discrimination.
+The employer cannot raise the discriminatory character of the salary scales of the J.C. n° 218 to oppose a regulation of justified wages.
+Furthermore, according to the court, the nullity of discriminatory salary scales can only be invoked by the victim of discrimination.
+The employer was not a victim of age discrimination.

 Labour Court, Ghent 22 October 2008

 An employer proceeded to a collective dismissal which only affected employees of 55 years and older.
 In the framework of the restructuring, a collective bargaining agreement which introduced a system of bridging pension (i.e. early retirement) for employees of 55 years and older was concluded.
-In a bridging pension scheme, the dismissed employee has a guaranteed income and social protection until the age of 65 years (legal pension age).
+In the bridging pension scheme, the dismissed employee would have a guaranteed income and social protection until the age of 65 years (legal pension age).